 Our training includes many in-depth courses to learn the ins and outs of powered paraglider flying, maintenance, and ownership.
-We pride ourselves on having an extremely in-depth, industry leading syllabus!
+We pride ourselves on having an industry leading syllabus and training program.
 You will be taught the fundamentals of weather, glider design, airspace, federal regulations, motor maintenance, and many tricks of the trade that would take years to learn on your own.

-We are one of only a few full service schools in the U.S. to offer FREE rental for ALL our state-of-the-art equipment (motors, wings, helmets, radios, water floatation, etc).
+We are one of only a few full service schools in the U.S. to offer FREE rental for ALL our state-of-the-art equipment (motors, wings, helmets, radios, floatation, etc).
 We don’t want you to feel pressured to buy equipment without knowing exactly what it is you want, from an educated, experience based perspective, rather than one solely based on marketing.
 Other schools charge an average of $2,000 just for rentals.
-We won’t.
+We don’t.

 In order to offer a premium training experience, we schedule our classes in both of our rooms, to serve your needs in 14-day blocks.
 Beautiful Florida weather allows us to train year-round!
 Our program is tailored to each student’s aptitude but always conducted in groups, as learning with others not only makes the course a heck of a lot more fun but also maximizes the learning opportunities for each member of the class.
 Course slots are limited so as there is at least one instructor for every two students.
 We generally have training space available within 90-120 days.

-Our training syllabus uses the USPPA PPG2 course as its foundation, but with additional elements and refinement based on over 60 years of paramotor instruction by our staff.
+Our training syllabus uses the USPPA PPG2 course as its foundation, but with additional elements and refinement based on over 60 years of cumulative paramotor instruction by our staff.

 Training days are packed-full with ground-handling kiting practice of various gliders, classroom work, paramotor simulator sessions, and tow winch flights to refine launch and landing technique without the complication of the motor.